50shadesofgwei/funding-rate-arbitrage/README.md

 ## Getting Started

 To start, first clone the repo using `git clone git@github.com:50shadesofgwei/SynthetixFundingRateArbitrage.git`.
+Next you'll want to navigate to the project directory using `cd SynthetixFundingRateArbitrage`, and then create a virtual environment with `python3 -m venv venv && source venv/bin/activate`.
+Install project dependencies with `pip install -r requirements.txt`.
 After this, navigate to the .env file and input the necessary values.
 You will need:

 - An Alchemy API key